marcel-valdez/marcel-valdez.ruhoh.com/posts/ndepend-feature-comparison-chart.md

 ## Conclusion: NDepend wins

-NDepend is clearly the best choice for code analysis projects, thanks to its API for fluently writing queries over NDepend's extracted code model, you can start writing any code structure and code metrics based rules right away
+NDepend is clearly the best choice for a project with the requirements specified at the beginning of this article, thanks to its API for fluently writing queries over NDepend's extracted code model, you can start implementing any code structure or metrics based analysis right away.

-Now, if you don't have the $$$ to get a NDepend license, then Microsoft's CCI + AST open source project is a decent option, but get ready for writing a lot of code for any code metrics or code structure based rule, from what I determined, an extra layer of abstraction over CCI + AST is needed in order to do anything useful with it.
+If you don't have the $$$ to get a NDepend license, then Microsoft's CCI + AST open source project is a decent option, but get ready to write a lot of code to extract any code metrics or structure from a program (.dll), from what I determined, an extra layer of abstraction over CCI + AST is needed in order to do anything useful with it.